xychcz/S3Fit/manuals/advanced_usage.md

 The most important value in `__init__()` is `num_coeffs`, which is the number of models for which the normalization factors are free
 (i.e., not tied to the other models).
-For the example of stellar continuum models with `'nonparametric'` SFH, `num_coeffs=424` is the number of the full PopSTAR library.
+For the example of stellar continuum models with `'nonparametric'` SFH, `num_coeffs=424` is the number of the full HR-pyPopStar library.
 For the example of stellar continuum models with two components that have `'exponential'` and `'constant'` SFH, respectively, `num_coeffs=2*4` since the models with different stellar ages are regulated with the SFH functions.
 For emission line models, `num_coeffs` is the sum of numbers of free lines for which the flux is not tied to the other ones.